dev-festival/py4eda-project/README.md

 ## Limitations \& Considerations
 - **Forecast Data:** This is planned maintenance, not actual execution data.
 Actual work may vary due to production requirements, equipment breakdowns, or resource availability.
 - **Timeframe:** One-year forecast provides a snapshot but may not capture multi-year maintenance strategy cycles or long-interval PMs.
-- **Cost Data:** Material cost field (`THISMATCOST`) is largely unpopulated, limiting cost analysis capabilities.
+- **Cost Data:** Material cost field is largely unpopulated, limiting cost analysis capabilities.
-- **Confidentiality:** Specific equipment identifiers and some operational details have been retained but should be considered proprietary to Honda Manufacturing.
 - **Generalizability:** Findings are specific to this manufacturing facility and may not directly apply to other automotive plants or industries.

 ---